 - 1. Plan and adapt to sustain the future of the urban forest - 2.
 Plant the right trees in the right places to maximize benefits and maintain a treed character - 3.
 Manage trees and forests to maintain public safety and forest health - 4.
 Protect trees and planting spaces to maintain a treed and forested character - 5.
 Partner broadly to implement the Urban Forest Management Strategy

 The Target

-Maintain 58% canopy cover city-wide by 2050, while increasing canopy cover outside of parks and industrial lands from 28% to 30%.
+Canopy cover at 59% city-wide by 2050, and increased from 28% to 31% in urban areas outside of parks and industrial lands from 28% to 31%.

 Priority Actions